yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/git-github/index.md

 A Git Repository is a project that is being managed by Git.
 Git is a version control system.
 If you've ever used Google Docs and noticed that you could see what changes have been made, and when they were made - that's similar to what this is, but for code!

 While you are in an Xcode Project, select the "Source Control" drop-down, then select "Create Git Repositories."
+  - _If you get a message saying "All projects are already under source control" at this step, move to Step 4.

 <img class="medium" src="./assets/create-git-repo.png" alt="Screenshot illustrating directions above">